Lissy93/dashy/docs/deployment.md

 Dashy is available through the [Community Applications](https://forums.unraid.net/topic/38582-plug-in-community-applications/) plugin.
 Search for "Dashy" in the Apps tab and install from there.
 The template pre-fills the Docker image, port mapping, and volume paths for you.

 If you'd prefer to set it up manually, go to Docker > Add Container and use `lissy93/dashy:latest` as the repository.
-Map port `8080` and add a path mapping for your config file to `/app/user-data/conf.yml`.
+Map port `8080`, and add a path mapping for the host directory containing your `conf.yml` to `/app/user-data`.

 ---